 Contesting a will in British Columbia can be a complex and challenging process, but it is possible to win if you have a valid legal claim and can provide evidence to support your case.
 In BC, there are only a few legal grounds for contesting a Will:

-You can ask the Court to set aside a Will that was made because of undue influence on the will maker (for example, threats or pressure from a relative or caretaker to the degree that the Will does not reflect the will maker’s true intentions).
+You can ask the Court to set aside a Will that was made if you can prove undue influence on the will maker (for example, threats or pressure from a relative or caretaker to the degree that the Will does not reflect the will maker’s true intentions).

 For a Will to be valid, it must meet the formal requirements set out in s.
 37 of the Wills, Estates, and Succession Act (WESA): it must be written and signed by the will maker in the presence of two witnesses who also sign the Will.
 You can ask the Courts to invalidate a Will that doesn’t meet those formal requirements.